ortus-docs/contentbox-docs/getting_started/index.md

 You are done!
 Go ahead and visit your site by clicking **Visit Site** and log into your Contentbox Administration by clicking **Visit Administrator**.

-> **Important** : Please make sure you delete the `contentbox-installer` and `contentbox-dsncreator` modules after installation.
+> **Danger** : Please make sure you delete the `contentbox-installer` and `contentbox-dsncreator` modules after installation.
 The administrator will warn you about it and you can even delete those modules from the admin dashboard.

 Welcome to ContentBox!